EU will be 'calm and firm' on NI protocol changes

 "And secondly, I would say that you must abide by international agreements.

-"I don't want to become involved in any shape or form in what has transpired in terms of British politics but I've engaged with Boris Johnson used the prime minister and appealed to him consistently to engage with the European Union, who have shown flexibility.
+"I don't want to become involved in any shape or form in what has transpired in terms of British politics but I've engaged with Boris Johnson and appealed to him consistently to engage with the European Union, who have shown flexibility.

 "I get a sense that people want a bit of stability, that people want to steady the ship and I think the first thing we could do collectively, Europe and the UK and Ireland as members of the European Union, is to do the sensible and pragmatic thing, get into negotiations and resolve the issues."